Wild orbits and generalised singularity modules: stratifications and quantisation: Introduction and main results

+In brief: (i) we realise the (marked) wild orbits as homogeneous complex manifolds for TCLGs; (ii) we define a Shapovalov form on suitable parabolically-induced representations of TCLAs, in order to deform the natural symplectic structure of the orbits; and (iii) we use the affine version of the modules to construct parabolic generalisations of the irregular KZ connection.
+Here we review the first point; cf.~instead \S~\ref{sec:main_results_2} for the representation-theoretic quantisation, and the relation with conformal field theory.

-Thus the first part of this paper is about a systematic study of local pieces of de Rham spaces.
-To this end we introduce a notion of semisimplicity in the (nonreductive) TCLAs, filtering the space of orbits: see Def.~\ref{def:s_semisimplicity} and \S~\ref{sec:wild_orbits_whole}.
-To explain why this extension is natural we will start by reviewing the case case where the irregular class vanishes, putting forward the viewpoint of \emph{stratifications}, which generalises perfectly to the wild case.
+First, one can introduce a `graded' notion of semisimplicity in the \emph{nonreductive} TCLAs, thereby filtering the space of orbits (cf.~Def.~\ref{def:s_semisimplicity} and~\S~\ref{sec:wild_orbits_whole}).
+It is a natural extension of the usual notion in $\mf g \simeq \mf g^{\dual}$, and indeed we first review the tame case where the irregular type/class vanishes.